zzz0906/LeetCode/2020_December/readme.md

 find a factor keep count ++ unitl count = k? if we iterate to n, we still cannot find the kth then return -1?

 AC...

+## Populating Next Right Pointers in Each Node II

+117 I have done it before!

+Let me review it.

+It's also a challenge problem.

+It'a recursive problem actually. we need to let the right connect correctly first.

+## Spiral Matrix II

+I have done it before too...

+59...Just simulate it.